-Virginia to Place 12 New Historical Markers
+Virginia to place 12 new historical markers

 A plane crash in Virginia that killed 74 U.S. Army recruits in 1961 is among several topics that will be highlighted on new highway markers across the state.
-Officials have approved 12 new historical highway markers that will memorialize people and events throughout Virginia history.
+A marker in the Richmond-area will tell the story of the Imperial Airlines Flight 201/8 crash, which killed 74 Army recruits and three of five crew members on Nov.
+8, 1961.

 Add your comments below